DivyaBellur19/DivyaBellur19/README.md

 HI i am Divya Bellur.

- This is my introduction through GITHUB
-I am a experienced  database administrator.
+ This is my introduction through GITHUB and I am a experienced  database administrator.
 -   Reach me at dvgpnth@gmail.com
 -   Contact me on 07341375552